Richard-Mitchell1/metapulsar/examples/README.md

 ## License

-This examples directory is part of IPTA Metapulsar Analysis and follows the same license terms.
+This examples directory is part of MetaPulsar and follows the same license terms.